-And this is kinda true.
-Like, it’s true enough for a hand wavey explanation of why cross-platform tools are popular.
-But it is wrong enough that this mental model tends to obscure exactly why the latest large, profitable company has gone down this path.
-Each time a cross-platform app has found itself in the crosshairs of the internet, I hear a variant of this question: “What is it about enterprise companies that make so many of them abandon native apps, when they could surely afford to develop one app for each platform?”
+But this mental model is so oversimplified that it obscures why the latest large, profitable company has gone down this path.
+Each time a cross-platform app has found itself in the crosshairs of the internet, I hear a variant of this question: “What is it about enterprise companies that leads so many of them to abandon native apps, when they could surely afford to develop one app for each platform?”

 Well excellent question, synthetic rhetorical person!

-In practice, the tradeoff is about more than “cheap vs. good”.
-Unintuitively, sometimes native tech can actually be the cheapest way to achieve a certain goal, and sometimes cross-platform technologies actually lead to better products, even for very well-funded companies.
-So what is a useful way to think about the tradeoff?
+In practice, the tradeoff is about much more than “cheap vs. good”.
+Unintuitively, sometimes native tech can actually be the cheapest way to achieve a certain goal – and sometimes cross-platform technologies actually lead to better products, even for very well-funded companies.

 The Primary Tradeoff

-So naturally, internal enterprise apps converged long ago on cross-platform UIs – mostly web-based, mostly terrible.
+Naturally then, internal enterprise apps converged long ago on cross-platform UIs – mostly web-based, mostly terrible.
 It’s a match made in heaven.

-Where things get interesting is when you look at customer-facing software.
-Products where the experience is a big contributor to success or failure, and the higher “UX ceiling” that platform-specific UI code enables can help retain paying users.
 It seems, conceptually, that a big company willing to spend big money to build really nice native Mac and Windows apps would be in a position to outcompete the Electron-based Slacks, Figmas, and Spotifys of the world.
 Right?
 So why isn’t that happening?

-The Exponential Cost of Coordination
+The Quadratic Cost of Coordination

-On a small product team, keeping a couple native apps consistent with one another isn’t hard.
-At Steamclock, we’ve built and iterated dozens of nice native apps with teams of 3 to 6 people, and kept iOS and Android products in sync with one another and their siblings on the web with little difficulty.
+Steamclock has built and iterated dozens of nice native apps with teams of 3 to 6 people – and kept iOS and Android products in sync with one another and their siblings on the web with little difficulty.
 At this scale, the UX and simplicity wins of native tooling can be a huge win.

 However, consistency starts to become a problem as your product and organization grow.
-When you’re rapidly hiring, rapidly adding client features, and adding support for a third, fourth, and fifth platform, things start to get dicey.
+When you’re rapidly hiring, rapidly adding client features, and including support for a third, fourth, and fifth platform, things start to get dicey.
 1Password’s Michael Fey touched on this in his excellent post about the development of 1Password 8:

 Inconsistencies both small and large had crept into our apps over time.
 From small things like password strength being different between platforms to larger things like differences in search results and entire missing features.